tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 	[values2names](bin/values2names.sh).
 5. [`hostapd`](https://w1.fi/hostapd/)

-	This program is used to turn the wifi network interface card of the computer into an access point.
+	This program is used to turn the WIFI network interface card of the computer into an access point.
 Install it with

 	```bash